AlexandreFenyo/net-monitor/README.md

 ### lifetime

-Up to now, we have encountered two types of lifetime:
+Up to now, we have encountered three types of lifetime:

 - the lifetime associated to a data set maintained in the server: this value defines the duration before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).